Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: The theoretical model

-The newly formed stellar mass at any time-step can be written as \be \Delta M_*(z) = \feff \times M_{\rm{g}}^{\rm{i}}, \ee where the ``effective" star formation efficiency is $\feff = \min(f_{\rm{cold}} \cdot f_*^{\rm{sphinx}}, \fej)$.
+The newly formed stellar mass at any time-step can be written as \be \Delta M_*(z) = \feff \times M_{\rm{g}}^{\rm{i}}, \ee where the 'effective' star formation efficiency is $\feff = \min(f_{\rm{cold}} \cdot f_*^{\rm{sphinx}}, \fej)$.
 Here, $M_{\rm{g}}^{\rm{i}}$ is the initial gas mass in the halo at the start of the time-step.
-Further, $\fej$ is the star formation efficiency which produces enough Type II Supernova (SNII) feedback to eject the rest of the gas \citep[see][]{Mauerhofer23}: \be \fej = \frac{v_c^2}{v_c^2 + f_w \, \nu \, E_{51}}, \ee where $v_c$ is the halo rotational velocity, $\nu$ is the supernova rate, $E_{51}=10^{51}$erg is the energy per SNII and $f_w$ is a free parameter that determines the fraction of SN energy coupling to the gas content.
-If $\fej < f_{\rm{cold}} \cdot f_*^{\rm{sphinx}}$, a galaxy is "feedback-limited" i.e. it loses all its gas due to SNII feedback.
+Further, $\fej$ is the star formation efficiency that produces enough Type II Supernova (SNII) feedback to eject the rest of the gas \citep[see][]{Mauerhofer23}: \be \fej = \frac{v_c^2}{v_c^2 + f_w \, \nu \, E_{51}}, \ee where $v_c$ is the halo rotational velocity, $\nu$ is the supernova rate, $E_{51}=10^{51}$erg is the energy per SNII, and $f_w$ is a free parameter that determines the fraction of SN energy coupling to the gas content.
+If $\fej < f_{\rm{cold}} \cdot f_*^{\rm{sphinx}}$, a galaxy is 'feedback limited'; that is, it loses all its gas due to SNII feedback.
 In this paper, we fix $f_w = 4\%$, in order to match the observed redshift evolution of the UV LF at $z\lsim 10$, as also detailed in Table \ref{table:model_summaries}.